Around the world, women and girls face significant obstacles to their full and equal participation in society.

 The Latest

-The Office of Global Women’s Issues (GWI) at the U.S. State Department was eliminated in July as part of the departmental reorganization led by Secretary of State Marco Rubio.
+In addition, the Office of Global Women’s Issues (GWI) at the U.S. State Department was eliminated in July 2025.
 Previously, GWI was the primary office focused on protecting and supporting the rights of women and girls worldwide and leading efforts to implement the Women, Peace and Security (WPS) Act of 2017—legislation supported by Secretary Rubio during his time in the Senate and signed into law by President Trump in his first term.

 WPS programming has since been integrated into regional bureaus and embassies where, more than likely, the lack of dedicated staff and expertise will lead to de-prioritization and disjointed implementation.
-Already, the administration failed to deliver to Congress the legally required WPS Act report on implementation due in October.
+Already, the administration failed to deliver to Congress the legally required WPS Act report on implementation due in October 2025.
 As a consequence, the perspectives of women and girls will be left out of diplomatic conversations and peace negotiations.
-The administration’s foreign aid cuts will also have a devastating impact on U.S. support for gender equality and women’s empowerment: key programs focused on women’s health, economic empowerment, and democratic participation have been disrupted or eliminated.

 We know that when women are at the table, and able to participate, fully, equally, and meaningfully, peacebuilding efforts are more successful, and peace is more durable.